-Spork Press is a publisher of full length books.
-We are actively seeking submissions for our 2018/19 catalog.
-Spork Press is also seeking submissions for our online magazine Sporklet.
+Spork Press is accepting submissions for its online magazine, Sporklet, as well as for its 2019 catalog.
 Please submit as a PDF.
 There is no reading fee.
 Simultaneous submissions welcome.

 Full Length Manuscripts: